-Janae Pierre is the station’s general assignment reporter and local host of NPR’s All Things Considered.
+Janae Pierre is an award winning journalist from New Orleans, La.
+She is the station’s general assignment reporter and local host of NPR’s All Things Considered.

-A native of New Orleans, Pierre has worked and volunteered with several different media organizations, notably NPR affiliate WWNO, the New Orleans Tribune and WBOK 1230AM, where she began as a college intern.
+Pierre has worked and volunteered with several different media organizations, notably NPR affiliate WWNO, the New Orleans Tribune and WBOK.
 In her spare time, Pierre enjoys listening to old vinyl records (she loves that scratchy sound).
 Some of her favorite artists include Al Green, Gil Scott Heron and Dinah Washington.

-In early 2019, Pierre was recognized as the “Best Large Market Radio Reporter” by the Alabama Broadcasters Association.
-She was also listed on Radio Ink's 2017 “Future African American Leaders in Radio,” and she's the recipient of the 2015 Sophie Aramburo Servant/Leader Award.
+Pierre earned an Edward Murrow award for "Hard News" in 2020.
+In 2019, she was recognized as “Best Large Market Radio Reporter” by the Alabama Broadcasters Association.
+Pierre was also listed on Radio Ink's 2017 “Future African American Leaders in Radio."

 The Reverend Martin Luther King Jr. was pastor of Dexter Avenue Baptist Church from 1954-1960.
 King hired an organist named Althea Thomas.
 More than 60 years later, Thomas still plays at the historic church.

 For almost 70 years it’s been illegal to wear a mask in public in Alabama, unless it’s Halloween or Mardi Gras.
 Some activists and experts say the state’s mask provision is unconstitutional.

 The ACLU of Alabama and Alabama NAACP filed public records requests with the Hoover police department and several others across the state.
 The organizations are looking for information on racial bias training, use of force and body camera policies.